SerhiiCho/timeago-docs/docs/versions/v3/upgrade.md

 ## Improvements
 - **New language addition is improved**.
 Add ability to change the output of the `Parse` function when adding a support for a new language by adding a `format` field to a `JSON` file
 - **New language files structure**.
 Change the file structure for `JSON` language files.
 They have now format to match [CLDR Specifications](https://cldr.unicode.org/index/cldr-spec/plural-rules)
 - **New function `Reconfigure`**.
-Added a new function to reconfigure the package configurations.
+Added a new function to reconfigure the Timeago configurations.
 Unlike the `Configure` function, it will overwrite the previous configurations with the new ones.

 ## Upgrade steps